What size needles do I need for microneedling?

 - Stretch marks = 1.5mm to 2.5mm

 - Uneven Skin Tone and to improve texture = 0.5 mm - 1mm

 - Fine and deep lines = 0.5 to 1.5 mm

 Another common question is, "how often should I be microneedling?"
 Once again, the answer depends on what you're trying to achieve, as well as the length of the microneedle you're using.
 The longer the needle length, the longer the time in between treatments will be.
 See below.

-- 2.0 - 2.5mm = every 6 weeks.
-It's recommend avoiding this length for home use for safety purposes unless under the supervision of a professional
+- 2.0 - 2.5mm: every 6 weeks.
+It is recommended to avoid this length for home user due to safety reason, unless under the supervision of a professional.

 Hopefully you've now gained a little more insight into which needle length is for you, as well as how often you should be microneedling at home.